WHO MUST PREPARE THE FINANCIAL STATEMENT?

 WHAT TYPE OF FINANCIAL STATEMENT IS REQUIRED?

-IS THE FINANCIAL STATEMENT CONSIDERED PUBLIC RECORD?
+IS FINANCIAL STATEMENT INFORMATION CONSIDERED PUBLIC RECORD?

 WHY IS A FINANCIAL STATEMENT NEEDED?

 Every contractor is assigned a monetary limit on their license, as to the size of project they wish to contract or bid.
 This limit must cover the total project and it cannot be split into phases of smaller contracts to circumvent the law.
 The total contract should include materials, labor, and profit.
 For example, if a residential contractor is building a house for a consumer, on their land, the land would not be part of the contract.
 However, if the contractor is not building on the consumer's land, then it would be part of the total contract price; could not be split into two contracts, one for land and one for the house.
 In addition, there is not a limit on the amount of single projects ongoing.
 A contractor with a $200,000 limit may construct as many of these homes as long as each one does not exceed the limit.
-A contractor is allowed a 10% tolerance, unless they have a BC-A/r classification (residential restricted limited license).
+A contractor is allowed a 10% tolerance, unless, they have a BC-A/r classification (residential restricted limited license).

 Monetary Limit Determination